divyanshusharma3031/github-demo/README.md

 ## How To Contribute

-You can contribute by issuing a PR request and ask for merging.
+Start by forking the repo and then,you can contribute by issuing a PR request and ask for merging.